FruitieX/telegit/README.md

    2. Content type should be left as `application/json`
    3. Set up a secret so others can't send fake events to your bot.
 Note the secret down, you'll need it soon.
+   4. Remember to pick `Send me everything` or `Let me select individual events` to choose which events you want to see on Telegram.
 5. Set up a Telegram bot with [BotFather](https://telegram.me/botfather), store the API token somewhere safe, you'll need it in the next step
 6. Edit the default config: `$EDITOR ~/.telegit/config.js`